DiegoZucca96/ing-sw-2018-Zucca-Salvini-Tonelli/README.md

 Just to understand how it works we suggest you to read last paragraph and then try playing yourself.

+#### CLI

+The main way this CLI works is listing available commands to player, then it collects player’s input and validates it; if the input is incorrect the CLI requests player to insert a valid input, otherwise it executes the requested command.

+Whenever player wants, with the use of the special word “back”, he can return to the previous phase (when it’s possible).

+This CLI prints die using this format: a number represents die’s value and the background colour represents die’s colour.

+It also prints windows pattern in this way:
+The character “|” separates two adjacent horizontal cells, the newline separates two adjacent vertical cells.
+Number constrains are represented with white coloured numbers; colour constrains are represented with the initial letter of the colour, this letter is coloured the same colour the constrain it refers.

+Player’s view can be updated in any moment using the command “refresh view”.

+CLI structure:
+Main class runs the CLI using as support AccessGame and PlayGame classes.
+ToString class is used to convert objects sent by server in strings understandable by player.
+Timer class is used to notify timeouts.
+ToolCards class is used to contain code for the use of tool cards.

 ## Controller

 Controller has all the methods responsible for dialog between each component of the structure (timer, client, server, match...).